jkeifer/cng-raster-formats/README.md

 that button to open a menu with more actions for the codespace, then select "Open in JupyterLab".
 Select a notebook from the `notebooks` directory and work through it.

+> [!WARNING]
+> Be sure to stop the codespace when not actively working in it to prevent usage
+> time accruing while the environment is idle.
+>
+> GitHub only includes a small number of hours per user per month for free (as
+> of time of writing this is 60 hours of runtime for the basic 2-code
+> instance).
+Running out of that free usage time allowance could result in
+> Codespaces being unavailable until the next month or being billed for usage
+> charges.